Software & Tools

 • Per-service buffer times for setup and cleanup

-• Clients can book into multi-session treatment programs
+• Clients can book into multi-session treatment plans, not just single appointments

 • Branded booking website on your own domain with SEO